Rayyan06/my-portfolio/index.md

 Here are some of the projects I've been working on.

 <ul>
-{%- for post in collections.post -%}
+{%- for post in collections.posts -%}
   <li>
     <a href="{{ post.url }}">
       {{ post.data.title }}